Jefiozie/nx-jefiozie/articles/angular-builders.md

 ```

 After reading this I made the following conclusion:
->*An Angular CLI builder Is just a function that is when called, executing a task (or multiple).
-The Angular CLI is having an internal task-based system called Architect.
-This task-based system is responsible for delegating work to the builder(s)*
+>*As a Angular Builder is just a function, you could refer it is a task.
+The Angular CLI is having an task-based system.
+This way we can say that the Angular CLI with the task-based system (called Architect) is delegating the tasks (builders).*

 For me, this made it easy in my mind to link specific commands to tasks and know that they are executed with specific commands provided by the Angular CLI.